politicalwatch/politicalwatch.es/content/en/participa.md

 ### Professionals: pro-bono and hiring

-In our projects we try to count with capable people, highly motivated and committed with social justice, the sustainable development and the democratic quality.
-If you match this profile and would like to be part of our team, contact us on [info@politicalwatch.es](mailto:info@politicalwatch.es)
+In our projects we count with capable people, highly motivated and committed with social justice, sustainable development and democratic quality.
+If you match this profile and would like to be part of our team, contact us on [info@politicalwatch.es](mailto:info@politicalwatch.es).

 If you want to collaborate altruistically from your professional or business scope with some of our projects, we will be delighted to know about you!

-### Students: collaboration scolarships and working experiences
+### Students: collaboration grants and working experiences

-In the last years, more than 20 students have come through Political Watch to learn of our research and public incidence work, while contributing with their academic and professional experience.
-If you are an undergraduate or master's student and you are looking for an organization where to learn and contribute while you realize your working experience, contact us at [info@politicalwatch.es](mailto:info@politicalwatch.es) and we will inform you about our programs of scolarships and working experiences.
+Over the past few years, more than 20 students have come through Political Watch to learn from our research and advocacy work, while contributing their academic and professional experience.
+If you are a Bachelor's or Master's student looking for an organisation where you can learn and contribute while doing your internship, contact us at [info@politicalwatch.es](mailto:info@politicalwatch.es) and we will inform you about our grant and internship programmes.

 ### Volunteering

-The volunteering people has made invaluable contributions to the recent work of Political Watch.
-If you know our work, have time and consider that your experience might be valuable for our projects and goals, don't hesitate and contact us at [info@politicalwatch.es](mailto:info@politicalwatch.es)
+Volunteers have made invaluable contributions to Political Watch's recent work.
+If you are familiar with our work, have the time and feel that your experience could be valuable to our projects and their objectives, please contact us at [info@politicalwatch.es](mailto:info@politicalwatch.es).

-## Donate and collaborate
+## Donate

-If you like the work we do, consider collaborating in some of our projects.
-Your contribution help us to keep supporting innovative projects that promote transparency, the fight against poverty and accountability from the independence and coherence.
-Collaborate and benefit the tax relief.
+If you like the work we do, please consider collaborating with one of our projects.
+Your contribution helps us to continue supporting innovative projects that promote transparency, the fight against poverty and accountability based on independence and coherence.
+Collaborate and benefit from tax relief.

 ![Image with Bizum code in Spanish](/images/bizum.png)